 Anyone can journey to the other realms and have an experience with the unseen forces.
 This ability is part of the human experience.

-But in order for those experiences to be meaningful and to interpret them appropriately, one must be in right relationship with oneself and others first.
+But in order for those experiences to be meaningful and to interpret them appropriately, one must be in right relationship with oneself and others first, and one must be sovereign.
+That is because without the sovereignty and personal power, outside dark forces can hijack perceptions and interpretations so that they are inaccurate.

 Committing to disciplined personal practices builds the relationship with the spiritual world and also help us move toward the idea of becoming like a hollow bone.
 Without the personal practices, commitment, and movement toward being like the hollow bone, journey interpretation would most likely be incorrect.